ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

     - **Notional Machine**: idealized abstraction of both computer hardware and the semantics of a computer program
-    - **Reserved Word**: a keyword in Python that has a built-in meaning and cannot be used for variables
+    - **Reserved Word**: a keyword in Python that has a built-in meaning and cannot be used for a variable's name
     - **Type Checking**: automated process to confirm the compatibility of the types for both variables and operations